 How to Do “Talk It Out Time!”

-Download and print off this Free printable: Talk it Out Time and then tape it to the wall near where your children will talk it out.
+Download and print off this Free printable: Talk it Out Time.

 What usually happens in our home is they agitate each other over silly stuff like–He’s looking at me funny.
 He took my pretend horse and crushed it.
 I’m not making this stuff up.
 Or he’s farting on me.
-I’m not joking about that last one.

 Here’s where Talk It Out Time! comes in.
 When the upset child calls for you or you hear conflict then you simply say, “It sounds like you need to talk it out at the stairs.”